Since 2017

 Step 10

-11. As soon as edges brown: lift with spatula or by hand; FLIP to other side.
+11. As soon as the edges brown, lift the crepe with a spatula or your hands and flip it to the other side.

 Step 11